 And as we sat, both of us were silent and listening.
 From somewhere not too far away came the faint but clear evidence of how unconcerned as to its origins the virtual mixing of southern ebony and northern ivory could be, in the resulting beauty of its bastard progeny.
 Because, rising above the multiplication tables being chanted in rote by the children in one of the classrooms, from somewhere, maybe it was from one of the huts on the other side of the river, probably from a battery powered CD player, came the exquisitely haunting sounds of Oliver “Tuku” Mtukudzi singing “Neria” … She must have been a beautiful girl to have inspired Tuku to write such a melody.
 If I ever had another daughter I would name her “Neria”.

 Father Xavier sat on his hands with his torso leaning forward so that it appeared to me as if he was peering down at his knees.
 His long thin body held his clothes like a scarecrow its loose tattered garb.

-As The sound of ‘Tuku’s’ voice faded from across the river, the skies high above us were filled with the tinkling chatter of a big flock of European bee-eaters, recently arrived from there long migration from Syria and Turkey down the eastern seaboard of the Mediterranean and across all of Africa.
+As the sound of “Tuku’s” voice faded from across the river, the skies high above us were filled with the tinkling chatter of a big flock of European bee-eaters, recently arrived from their long migration from Syria and Turkey down the eastern seaboard of the Mediterranean and across all of Africa.
 Now for the rest of the summer they would grace us, as with the song, with their beautiful presence.

 The question caught me off guard.
 I was not expecting this sort of personality evaluation query.
 That was the type of thing I remembered from the few psycho-metric tests I had done years ago when applying for various corporate jobs after the conflict ended and Moses and I had nothing left to do.
-They wanted to know if my ‘leadership style’ would fit in to their corporate culture.
-Cultures full of politeness and pseudo equality and outwardly concerned for each other.
+They wanted to know if my “leadership style” would fit in to their corporate culture.
+Cultures full of politeness and pseudo equality and outward concern for each other.
 I guess this was where I stumbled in most of these hurdles.
 I could not take them seriously…

-And there was absolutely no political correctness, everybody was judged by there worth and merit, not where they came from, or thought they were.
+And there was absolutely no political correctness, everybody was judged by their worth and merit, not where they came from, or thought they were.

 And some of the instructors wore T-shirts, inscribed in large lettering on the back,

-Actually, we fit in so well together, with all our creeds and hues, that I suspect we were one of the principal reasons that the ‘rainbow Nation; of South Africa’ managed to transition, with such astounding peacefulness to majority rule.
+Actually, we fit in so well together, with all our creeds and hues, that I suspect we were one of the reasons that the “Rainbow Nation of South Africa” managed to transition, with such astounding peacefulness to majority rule.

-The only thing that did not fit is our story into the love fest fable of the creation of democracy in Southern Africa.
-We were an inconvenient piece of history.
+But we were an inconvenient piece of history.
 And so, Father, few people know what we did, or how influential we were.
-That is because of how politically incorrect we were, in how the unit came to be created, what it did and then how it was disbanded..
+That is because of how politically incorrect we were, in how the unit came to be created, what it did and then how it was disbanded.
 But that is a tale for another time.

-And there are different things that need to be fitted together to make it all work smoothly.
-And he was a platoon sergeant.
+There are different things that need to be fitted together to make a military unit work smoothly.
 A good sergeant needs to fit and make things fit in, and he was one of the best.

 We had three sections in our platoon, 33 men.
 Young men.
 We were not much older than they were.
 As the officer I determined the when and where, but he, as the Sergeant, mostly managed the how.
 How much food and water to carry, how much ammunition.
 He was closer to the men and knew them better, which ones to task with what, how far they could be pushed, how to keep them happy and disciplined.
 He took care of their problems with family, and girlfriends or wives, and between them.